 Kauai is home to some of the most beautiful and rugged terrain, from the Grand Canyon of the Pacific (Waimea Canyons) to the lush tropical Kalalau Trail up North along the Na Pali Coast with many a stunning view to be seen in between.
 If you’re planning a trip and looking for the best hikes on Kauai, In this post I will detail 6 great hikes day hikes that are suitable for all levels of hiking.
-If you’ll be visiting Kauai, be sure to check out my Kauai Food Guide.
+If you’ll be visiting Kauai, be sure to check out my Kauai Food Guide as well as my Ultimate Kauai Guide: Top 32 Things to Do.

 **PIN THIS POST**